 The length of a case varies if it is contested.
 When a case is contested, it means there are issues about which the spouses disagree.
 However, if a case is uncontested, the spouses agree on all issues, and then it is possible to get a divorce within 3-6 months.
 The length of a contested case depends partially on whether it is possible for the spouses to reach agreement through mediation and if they cannot, how soon the court can hear the case for trial.

 If you are considering a divorce, it is important to consult a family law attorney about your particular circumstances.
-Goldstein Law Group maintains a main office in Old Bridge, and a satellite office in Freehold, New Jersey.
+Goldstein Law Group maintains a main office in Metuchen, New Jersey.
 We also serve clients in Rumson, Red Bank, and communities throughout Middlesex and Ocean Counties.
-Contact us at 732-967-6777 or via our online form to set up a free consultation with a Monmouth County divorce attorney.
+Contact us at 732-967-6777 or via our online form to set up a Free 10 Minute Case Evaluation* with a Monmouth County attorney.